rakshitsoni02/feeds-service/README.md

 # Feeds App 🔦
-Recipe Book is a sample app which uses partial MVVM pattern without ViewModel dependencies
+Feeds app uses partial MVVM pattern without ViewModel dependencies

 Features:

 List all the feeds from web service
+Pull refresh the feeds
 Search option to find feed

 The codebase focuses 👓 on following key things: